SB-Bench: Stereotype Bias Benchmark for Large Multimodal Models

 Abstract

 Stereotype biases in Large Multimodal Models (LMMs) perpetuate harmful societal prejudices, undermining the fairness and equity of AI applications.
 As LMMs grow increasingly influential, addressing and mitigating inherent biases related to stereotypes, harmful generations, and ambiguous assumptions in real-world scenarios has become essential.
 However, existing datasets evaluating stereotype biases in LMMs often lack diversity and rely on synthetic images, leaving a gap in bias evaluation for real-world visual contexts.
-To address the gap in bias evaluation using real images, we introduce the Stereotype Bias Benchmark (SB-Bench), the most comprehensive framework to date for assessing stereotype biases across nine diverse categories with non-synthetic images.
-SB-Bench rigorously evaluates LMMs through carefully curated, visually grounded scenarios, challenging them to reason accurately about visual stereotypes.
-It offers a robust evaluation framework featuring real-world visual samples, image variations, and multiple-choice question formats.
-By introducing visually grounded queries that isolate visual biases from textual ones, SB-Bench enables a precise and nuanced assessment of a model’s reasoning capabilities across varying levels of difficulty.
-Through rigorous testing of state-of-the-art open-source and closed-source LMMs, SB-Bench provides a systematic approach to assessing stereotype biases in LMMs across key social dimensions.
+To address the gap in bias evaluation using real images, we introduce the Stereotype Bias Benchmark (SB-bench), the most comprehensive framework to date for assessing stereotype biases across nine diverse categories and 54 sub-categories with non-synthetic images.
+SB-bench contains 14,578 image-question pairs and rigorously evaluates LMMs through carefully curated, visually grounded scenarios, challenging them to reason accurately about visual stereotypes.
+It offers a robust evaluation framework featuring real-world visual samples, image variations, and open-ended question formats.
+By introducing visually grounded queries that isolate visual biases from textual ones, SB-bench enables a precise and nuanced assessment of a model’s reasoning capabilities across varying levels of difficulty.
+Through rigorous testing of 16 state-of-the-art open-source and closed-source LMMs, SB-bench provides a systematic approach to assessing stereotype biases in LMMs across key social dimensions.
+We further curate and perform comparisons with synthetic images to highlight the distribution shift when evaluated against real-world visual samples.
 This benchmark represents a significant step toward fostering fairness in AI systems and reducing harmful biases, laying the groundwork for more equitable and socially responsible LMMs.
 Our code and dataset are publically available.

 SB-Bench provides a more rigorous and standardized evaluation framework for next-generation multilingual LMMs.